Qualified Consumers Search ‘Long Tail Keywords’

 The ‘Long tail’ is about being there when the person who looks a little harder and who is a little more specific when they want something you offer … is searching!

-The Long Tail theory was developed by Chris Anderson in his Oct 2004 Wired Magazine article describing how the web might influence business.
+The Long Tail theory was originally explored by Chris Anderson in his Oct 2004 Wired Magazine article describing how the web might influence getting new business.
 Anderson, Editor of Wired Magazine at the time, later authored his best selling book ‘The Long Tail’ to better detail his theory.

-As it applies to better search engine optimization and marketing – the idea with ‘The Long Tail’ is to be visible for as many variations of one’s core business subject focus (via indexed keywords in published website content) as is possible.
+As it applies to better search engine optimization and to marketing – the idea with ‘The Long Tail’ is to be visible for as many keyword variations of one’s core business focus as is possible.

 B. Total ‘Long Tail’ search discovery equaled 825/1,015= 81%

-- Long Tail being as many variations relating to obvious town searches as is possible
+- Long Tail being as many variations relating to obvious local searches as is possible

 b.) condominium complexes equal to 299 total searchers